 This argument is a valid argument just like an educational loan for an individual.
-An education funded by loan is an investment, which has the potential of increasing the skills set, earnings ability and future wealth of a person and therefore is considered a good investment.
+An education funded by the loan is an investment, which has the potential of increasing the skills set, earning ability and future wealth of a person and therefore is considered a good investment.

-Similarly, for companies the investments in plants & machinery and technology is like educational loan, which increases future earnings potential.
-Therefore, we should not worry about the situation where a company is not able to generate positive FCF for a few year.
+Similarly, for companies, the investment in plants & machinery and technology is like an educational loan, which increases future earnings potential.
+Therefore, we should not worry about the situation where a company is not able to generate positive FCF for a few years.
 Such companies might be taking education loans to generate future wealth.
-However, if a company is not able to generate positive FCF over long periods of time (I assess them over last 10 years), then the company resembles a continuous cash guzzling machine.
+However, if a company is not able to generate positive FCF over long periods of time (I assess them over the last 10 years), then the company resembles a continuous cash guzzling machine.

-I, as a shareholder, expect the companies I own, to be cash generating machines.
-Their business should be source of cash for me and not the other way round.
-Therefore, positive free cash flow generation by a company over last 10 years, is one of the key criteria for stock selection for me.
+I, as a shareholder, expect the companies I own, to be cash-generating machines.
+Their business should be a source of cash for me and not the other way round.
+Therefore, positive free cash flow generation by a company over the last 10 years, is one of the key criteria for stock selection for me.